GamingViking/GamingViking/README.md

 Are you here to check out my [resume](https://gamingviking.github.io/Resume/) or perhaps take a look at the [code for it](https://github.com/GamingViking/Resume/blob/main/resume.html)?

-Or perhaps you're feeling courageous and wish to take to the high seas to [battle ships](https://github.com/GamingViking/CSharpBattleship)!
+Or maybe you're feeling courageous and wish to take to the high seas to [battle ships](https://github.com/GamingViking/CSharpBattleship)!

 Discourse with me at your leisure at cmschmidt12345@gmail.com